Expected Student Outcomes

 LCS holds each of its students to high standards, with a school wide and cross-curriculum set of expectations and outcomes that all faculty and staff are committed to helping students achieve.

 students will pursue excellence in academics through achieving the following outcomes:

-- Knowing how to utilize technology wisely to find, analyze, and assess information, and filter that information through the lens of a Godly world view.
+- Knowing how to utilize technology wisely to find, analyze, assess information and filter that Information through the “lens” of God’s Word.

 - Demonstrating the academic competence that is required for the next level of academic pursuit.

 - Communicating effectively in both written and verbal form.

 - Knowing the Bible in concept and memorization.